Uberi/University-Notes/ECON101/ECON101.md

 * **Ownership** - if managers (agents) are made also to be stockholders (principals), then they are induced to act in the interest of the principals, themselves.
 * **Incentive pay** - if the pay of workers/managers (agents) are linked to performance, then they are induced to perform better, in the interest of the principals.
-* **long-term contracts** - if the long-term rewards of workers/managers (agents) is linked to the long-term success of the firm, then they are induced to make the firm more successful, which is in the principals' interests.
+* **Long-term contracts** - if the long-term rewards of workers/managers (agents) is linked to the long-term success of the firm, then they are induced to make the firm more successful, which is in the principals' interests.

 There are three main types of business organization: